WISCAD/wiscad/index.md

 ---
 ---

-# Computer-Aided Design of Integrated Circuits at the University of Wisconsin - Madison
+# Our mission at the WISCAD lab is to develop computer-aided design tools for modern Integrated Circuits (ICs).
+This includes studying challenges such as support for advanced manufacturing techniques, emerging devices, packaging and fabrication, emerging applications, secure IC design, and improving the validation and debug of ICs post-fabrication.